 Engaging in education with a multi-cultural perspective

-Since first hosting international students in 2005, Westminster Christian School has hosted international students from different countries, including: China, Korea, Spain, Ghana, Vietnam, Peru, Russia, Philippines, and Mongolia.
+Since first hosting international students in 2005, Westminster Christian School has hosted international students from different countries, including: Brazil, China, Korea, Spain, Ghana, Vietnam, Peru, Russia, Philippines, and Mongolia.

 International student application process

 All forms must be submitted in English or with an English translation.
 Our international student application documentation includes the following:

 - International Student Teacher Recommendation Form (required from 1 math and 1 English teacher)